Invoice finance

 Potential to affect your credit report

-Invoice finance providers will conduct credit checks when you apply for finance.
+As with any commercial finance product, invoice finance providers will conduct credit checks when you apply for finance.

 These checks could have an impact on your credit report.

-How can a business access Invoice finance?
+How can a business access invoice finance?

 You can search for invoice finance providers online.